An impossible dream

 From that first simple broadcast, SAT-7 has gone on to radically change the image of Christianity in the Arab world.

-The ministry’s satellite presence has grown to five 24/7 satellite channels: three in Arabic including one dedicated children’s channel, one in Farsi, and one in Turkish.
+The ministry’s satellite presence has grown to four 24/7 satellite channels: two in Arabic including one dedicated children’s channel, one in Farsi, and one in Turkish.

 When SAT-7 started broadcasting in 1996, satellite TV was cutting edge technology.
 But since then, the rise of the Internet, social media and wide availability of a multitude of mobile devices is changing the way people access information.